fiberplane/fpx/packages/source-analysis/README.md

 - `SourceReference` This is a reference to section of code (like a function, a constant, etc).
 A source reference can refer to one or more `SourceReference` as well as one or more `ModuleReferences`
 - A `ModuleReference` represents a link to another file/external package and is source code (part of) an import statement.

 All data structures (apart from `ModuleReference` can contain references to either modules or source references) .
 All resources are stored using their id in a `Map` in the ResourceManager.
-Although `Id`s are basically strings -which always start with the basic type like `ROUTE_TREE`, `SOURCE_REFERENCE`, etc - in typescript land they are made specific using [type tagging](https://medium.com/@KevinBGreene/surviving-the-typescript-ecosystem-branding-and-type-tagging-6cf6e516523d) (using type-fest).
+Although `ID`s are basically strings -which always start with the basic type like `ROUTE_TREE`, `SOURCE_REFERENCE`, etc - in typescript land they are made specific using [type tagging](https://medium.com/@KevinBGreene/surviving-the-typescript-ecosystem-branding-and-type-tagging-6cf6e516523d) (using type-fest).
 This way typescript is aware what kind of a resource is being returned when calling `ResourceManager.getResource`.

 ## Extracting the code for a route